 If you’re even a little bit fascinated by the detailed worlds depicted in modern games, you know they represent one of the finest results of teamwork.
 Depending on the game’s complexity level, it can take hundreds of people working on developing a single game before it’s ready to be launched.
 This includes game designers and artists, programmers, testers, and many additional roles.

 But there’s more to it.
-Enter – game localization.
+Enter – video game localization.

 If the game is to be launched internationally and engage players around the globe, it first has to be properly localized.
 This requires the involvement of the project owner, game developer team, project managers, linguists, LQA specialists, translators, editors, UX and sound experts, and many others.
 Or, as one of our interviewees points out – it takes a village to raise a globalized product.